AceandGaming/swarmtunes-server/CONTRIBUTING.md

     openssl req -new -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out cert.pem -keyout key.pem
     ```

 3. You will need to download your own artwork for the songs.
-These images can be found from varius locations
+These images can be found from varius locations:
     - [Neuro and Evil Covers](https://images.swarmtunes.com)
     - [Disc Covers](https://drive.google.com/drive/folders/1Pr53j8IHp_hJTLafCellHFz4kUiTzuUy)

-    **Note**: *The above links and assets are the property of their respective copyright holders (`All rights reserved`)*
+    **Note**: *The above links and assets are not managed by Swarmtunes and are the property of their respective copyright holders (`All rights reserved`)*

 ## Setup

 For *most users*, **Docker is the recommended way** to run the server, which ensures consistent dependencies and environment setup.
-However running manually is supported for development.
+However, running manually is supported for development.

 ### Option 1: Docker
+**Note**: The docker setup uses http only and expects a reverse proxy *(such as nginx)* for https.

 1. Pull the image

     ```bash
-    docker pull aceandgaming/swarmtunesserver:latest
+    docker pull aceandgaming/swarmtunesserver:v2
     ```

-2. Create certs folder\
+2. Bind important folders

-You will need to create a folder for `.pem` files and `credentials.json`.
-Add this to the docker container as a folder called `secrets`
+    You will need to create two folders for `credentials.json` and the **config files**.
+Add this to the docker container as `secrets` and `config`.
+You may also want to bind a folder for backups (`backups`) and logs (`logs`).

 ### Option 2: Copy from source